google/graphicsfuzz/gfauto/README.md

   * The watcher task should already be under version control.
 * Mypy: the built-in PyCharm type checking uses Mypy behind-the-scenes, but this plugin enhances it by using the latest version and allowing the use of stricter settings, matching the settings used by the `./check_all.sh` script.

-Add `whitelist.dic` as a custom dictionary (search for "Spelling" in Actions).
+Add `dictionary.dic` as a custom dictionary (search for "Spelling" in Actions).
 Do not add words via PyCharm's "Quick Fixes" feature, as the word will only be added to your personal dictionary.
-Instead, manually add the word to `whitelist.dic`.
+Instead, manually add the word to `dictionary.dic`.

 #### Terminal tab